Chuck Dukowski: Later projects

-After Black Flag, Dukowski reformed Würm which continued until guitarist Ed Danky died.
-Other bands Dukowski formed include SST "supergroup" October Faction, and SWA formed in 1985 with Merrill Ward of Overkill.
+After Black Flag, Dukowski reformed Würm, which continued until guitarist Ed Danky died.
+Other bands Dukowski formed include SST "supergroup" October Faction, and SWA, formed in 1985 with Merrill Ward of Overkill.

-Dukowski has a new band with his wife, artist and musician Lora Norton and son Milo called The Chuck Dukowski Sextet.
+Dukowski has a new band with his wife, artist and musician Lora Norton, and son Milo called The Chuck Dukowski Sextet.
 They released their debut album, Eat My Life, on Dukowski's own Nice & Friendly Records in 2006.
-In 2013, Chuck launched Flag with former Black Flag members Keith Morris, Bill Stevenson, Dez Cadena, and Descendents/All guitarist Stephen Egerton to perform the music of Black Flag.
+In 2013 Chuck launched Flag with former Black Flag members Keith Morris, Bill Stevenson, Dez Cadena, and Descendents/All guitarist Stephen Egerton to perform the music of Black Flag.

 He appeared in the documentaries The Decline of Western Civilization, Open Your Mouth And Say...
-Mr. Chi Pig, We Jam Econo, Urban Struggle: the Battle of the Cuckoo's Nest and "We Were Feared (Clockwork Orange County)".
+Mr. Chi Pig, We Jam Econo, Urban Struggle: The Battle of the Cuckoo's Nest, and We Were Feared (Clockwork Orange County).

+FLAG

+In 2013, Keith Morris, Chuck Dukowski, Dez Cadena, Bill Stevenson, and Descendents member Stephen Egerton created FLAG as an offshoot of Black Flag.
+As of 2013, they are only touring.
+No plans for an album have been announced.

 Stage name

 "Chuck Dukowski" is a stage name, originating from a Zippo lighter with "Chuck the Duke" inscribed on it that he found while searching for change.
 Feeling that the name "Chuck the Duke" sounded macho, he wanted to add a Polish sounding last name, as Poles were frequently picked on.
 He turned "Chuck the Duke" into "Chuck Dukowski".
-Dukowski was credited under his real name on original pressings of Black Flag's Nervous Breakdown EP as well as in film The Decline of Western Civilization and its companion soundtrack album.
+Dukowski was credited under his real name on original pressings of Black Flag's Nervous Breakdown EP, as well as in the documentary film The Decline of Western Civilization and its companion soundtrack album.
 He is credited as "Charles Dukowski" on Black Flag's Damaged LP.